Kates Hill: History

-From the 1950s, Kates Hill was a popular destination for Commonwealth immigrants, mainly Pakistani Muslims.
-Racial tension in the area culminated in a string of violent clashes between white and Asian youths in August and September 1991.
+Since the 1950s, Kates Hill has been largely populated by Commonwealth immigrants, mainly Pakistani Muslims.
+Racial tension in the area culminated in a series of disturbances in September 1991 when white and Asian youths clashed in the area.
+These disturbances happened at around the same time as the widely reported riots in Cardiff, Oxford and Tyneside, but were not as serious or widely reported.

 The original Kates Hill Council School on Peel Street was built during the second half of the 19th century when the residential area was first being developed.
 Part of the school was damaged by fire on 24 June 1969; shortly afterwards plans for a new school nearby were unveiled, and the new Kates Hill Primary School was completed during 1972, being officially opened on 2 May 1973 by Alderman Morris, Mayor of Dudley.
-The new school incorporated a nursery unit for 4-year-olds (and from the mid-1980s also 3-year-olds), meaning that it served the 3–12 age range until July 1990, after which it was redesignated as a 3–11 school.
+The new school included a nursery unit and covered the 3–12 age range until July 1990, after which it was redesignated as a 3–11 school following the reduction of the secondary transfer age.

-St John's Primary School moved to new buildings in Hillcrest Road on its merger with St Edmund's Primary School, also during the 1970s.
-But the old St John's school buildings are still standing and have since been used by several different businesses as well as local community groups.

-Rosland Secondary School was opened on Beechwood Road in 1932, and it merged with the Blue Coat School on Bean Road in 1970; with the Blue Coat School existing entirely within the Rosland buildings after 1981.
-It closed in 1989 on a merger with The Dudley School, which saw the formation of Castle High School in the town centre.
-It remained open for a year as an annexe to Castle High, as there was inadequate space for pupils at the Dudley School site until September 1990.
-In 1991, the Blue Coat buildings were converted into St Thomas's Community Network, which remained there until its closure in September 2015.
-The buildings were demolished a year later to make way for a new housing.

 Kates Hill has changed dramatically since the early 20th century, yet still retains many pre-1900 buildings; these include St John's Church and St John's School (though now in use as offices), as well as many late 19th-century houses situated around St John's Road.
 A few of the area's newer buildings have also been demolished.
-The Freebodies public house, built in St John's Road in the late 1970s, was demolished in 2014 after standing empty for six years.
-Several 1930s council houses in Cypress Road were demolished in the 1970s due to mining subsidence; flats and bungalows were later built on the site.
+The Freebodies public house, built in St John's Road in the late 1970s to replace a Victorian building, was demolished in 2014 after standing empty for several years, and has since been replaced with housing.

+Several 1930s council houses in Cypress Road were demolished in the 1970s due to mining subsidence; council flats and bungalows were later built on the site.

+The Rose public house in Lupin Road closed in 1996 after 58 years and was divided into flats.

+The last public house on Kate’s Hill, the Ivy House, closed in 2020 after more than a century of trading, although the building has survived.

 An independent small press, The Kates Hill Press, was established in the area in 1992 and continues to function in Dudley.